Healing happens in relationship

 In my graduate studies I learned that the strongest evidence for healing lies in the relationship itself between the client and the helping professional.
 I take this knowledge to heart, and I know that it is my presence, my authenticity and nonjudgmental approach that makes the relationships with my clients successful.

 After working for two years as a therapist in private practice, I chose to take the leap and offer my services in a non-pathologizing coaching style instead of traditional therapy.
 Fighting against the stigma of receiving help for mental health problems, and then having to diagnose my clients with disorders just didn't align who I am.
-I have extensive knowledge of developmental trauma and attachment theory, and it just didn't feel right to work in the world of labels and prescription medication.
+With my extensive knowledge of developmental trauma and attachment theory, my work doesn't fit in the world of traditional labels and prescription medication.

-My knowledge comes from my education, and also from my life experience and incessant quest for the Truth.
-The underlying questions were "What is wrong with me?" and "How can I heal it?"
+My knowledge comes in part from my education, but mainly from my life experience and incessant quest to find Truth.
+The underlying questions were "What is wrong with me?" and "How do I heal?"
 Ten years of research, a Master's degree, and years of my own therapy with both licensed professionals and alternative healers informs my work.

 Growing up, I knew I was strong.
 I thought the abuse I experienced wasn't hurting me, although the older I got I simultaneously harbored an opposing belief that I would be "messed up" when I became an adult.
 In 2003 when I left home to go to the University of Georgia, my prediction became a reality.